 “We searched six other houses in the neighborhood after we canvassed the police chief’s house,” Ambrose said.
 “It was always the same story – the house seemed fine, no sign of forced entry, unlocked doors, and no occupants.”

-However, a few similarities began to make themselves apparent as the men made there way from house to house.
+However, a few similarities began to make themselves apparent as the men made their way from house to house.
 For one, there was no luggage to be found anywhere in the homes and it appeared as if a majority of the clothing was missing from drawers and wardrobes.
 Pierce – the farmer – also noticed that much of the food left in the pantries and refrigerators were perishable – there were no canned goods.

 Ambrose, who had just finished reading C.S.
 Lewis’ The Great Divorce, remembered thinking “it’s as if the whole town just packed up their belonging